 Available at coscokids.com, $44.98-$99.99.

-The Sirona M with SensorSafe 2.0 features some safety features you won’t find in many other car seats.
+Cybex is known for car seat innovations, as you've seen with the Sirona S profiled above.
+The Sirona M with SensorSafe 2.0, pictured above, features safety features you won’t find in many other car seats.
 It syncs with your cell phone to alert you if your child’s chest buckle opens while driving or if you leave the child in the car after you've removed the key.
 It will also alert you if the backseat gets too hot or cold.
 The car seat also features a 12-position height-adjustable headrest and adjustable side-impact protection for comfort and added safety.

 Available at cybex-online.com, $329.95.